Hibernate Dialect Considerations

 "ON book.id=stores.Book_id and (stores.address is not null)";

-/* Run custom SQL, but create Book entities from the results */
+/* Hibernate runs your custom SQL, creates Book entities from the results */

 entityMgr.createNativeQuery(rewrittenQueryString, Book.class) ...

-This would run your modified SQL but still create Book instances from the results.
+This runs your modified SQL but still creates Book instances from the results.

 SQL Keywords

-VER and KEY are reserved words in NuoDB SQL so cannot be used as a column name.
+VER and KEY are reserved words in NuoDB SQL so should not be used as a column name.

 Although VER is a reserved word, the use of VERSION is not restricted.